 (3) SEO Friendly

 When you create a website, you want people to be able to find it on the web.
-The best method to do this is to make sure that the search engines are able to ‘read’ the important data on your content through the optimization process.
+The best method to do this is to make sure that the search engines can ‘read’ the important data on your content through the optimization process.

 With WordPress, you get 10 times more optimization features, thus increasing your online exposure.
 The more search engines pull your content to the first page, the more traffic you’ll experience on your site.